ibm-cloud-docs/sap-netweaver-power/sap-power-setting-up-virtual-infrastructure.md

 # Setting up your Power Systems Virtual Server instances
 {: #set-up-power-infrastructure}

-The guidance for setting up your SAP NetWeaver certified {{site.data.keyword.IBM}} {{site.data.keyword.powerSysShort}} colocated and connected with {{site.data.keyword.cloud}}, including data volume and operating system (OS), is in the following section.
+The guidance for setting up your SAP NetWeaver certified {{site.data.keyword.IBM}} {{site.data.keyword.powerSysShort}}s, including data volume and operating system (OS), is in the following section.
 {:shortdesc}

 ## Before you begin